200 years of innovation

 In October 2013, Höganäs is delisted from the stock exchange.
 Once again a privately held company, Höganäs has two equally large owners: Lindéngruppen and FAM, Foundation Asset Management.

-Lindéngruppen’s owner is Jenny Lindén Urnes, daughter of Ulf G. Lindén who once streamlined Höganäs into the metal powder company it is today.
-FAM manages the Swedish industrial family Wallenberg’s holdings in Swedish companies.
-Höganäs is now one of them.
+Lindéngruppen’s owner is Jenny Lindén Urnes, daughter of Ulf G. Lindén who once streamlined Höganäs into the metal powder company it's today.

 Höganäs and PMGI present the world’s first PM gearbox